The Hardcore Holidayoff

 There’s a silence in Central Tower as a look of realization crosses The Overlord’s face like clouds over a field.

 Harmony flinches.
-He must have simply been having one of his episodes: now is the part the two of them are brought low and destroyed for his cruel enjoyment – after all, they are his nemeses, and they are totally unarmed.
+He must have simply been having one of his episodes: now is the part the two of them are brought low and destroyed for his cruel enjoyment – after all, they are his nemeses, and they are comparatively unarmed.

 She sighs with anticipation as Chaos leans forward from his chair.
 She has to admit she didn’t expect she would be dying next to Order, being her least favorite in their complete shitshow of a Knighthood, but she will say it’s going to be cool to see Order’s last fight, however short it will be.

 Harmony takes one final breath as The Overlord expression sharpens, his full-moon eyes squinting with an eerie focus.
 She can undoubtedly feel the murderous intent rising up all around her.
-She’s lived a good life in retrospect, and this is as good a way to go as any – especially if The Overlord decides to take her out the one way she spends most of her time.
+She’s lived a good life in retrospect, and this is as good a way to go as any – especially if The Overlord decides to take her out the one way she spends most of her free time.

 Her heart skips a beat just as Chaos’ grin returns again.